tathanhdinh/gtkrs-tutorials/src/chapter_04/webviews.md

 }
 ```

-Which obtains the text within the editor
+We can obtain the text within the editor's buffer.

 ## Updating the Web View